Novabutter/partition-resize/README.md

 Need a quick shuffle of your partition tables to account for the new space?

 ## Fear not!
 A simple script to resize your parition table.
 Quick and easy.
-Done.
+And did I mention the script runs *without rebooting*?

 ## Usage
 1. Download the partition-resize.sh script or the repository.